 The glass fibers used in GFRC help give this unique compound its strength.
 Alkali resistant fibers act as the principle tensile load carrying member while the polymer and concrete matrix binds the fibers together and helps transfer loads from one fiber to another.
 Without fibers GFRC would not possess its strength and would be more prone to breakage and cracking.

 Understanding the complex fiber network in GFRC is a topic in and of itself.
-Stay tuned, I’ll post a more in-depth article on GFRC fibers next week.
+See this article for more in depth technical information about GFRC fibers.

 Commercial GFRC commonly uses two different methods for casting GFRC: spray up and premix.
 Let’s take a quick look at both as well as a more cost effective hybrid method.